Minister for Foreign Affairs (Finland)

 The minister for foreign affairs (ulkoministeri, utrikesminister) handles the Finnish Government's foreign policy and relations, and is in charge of the Ministry for Foreign Affairs.
 The minister for foreign trade and development is also associated with this ministry.

-The current minister for foreign affairs is Pekka Haavisto of Green League.
+The current minister for foreign affairs is Elina Valtonen of National Coalition Party.

 Constitutional mandate

 Section 93 (Competence in the area of foreign policy issues) of the Constitution of Finland says the following:

 This last paragraph specifies the constitutional responsibility of the minister for foreign affairs.